The Gang Gets Ready for Prime Time: Accolades

-TVLine named Glenn Howerton as a honorable mention for the "Performer of the Week" for the week of August 16, 2025, for his performance in the episode.
+TVLine named Glenn Howerton as an honorable mention for the "Performer of the Week" for the week of August 16, 2025, for his performance in the episode.
 The site wrote, "It's Always Sunny in Philadelphia keeps quietly chugging along in its 17th season, and Glenn Howerton keeps quietly delivering one of the most riotously funny performances on TV as constantly frustrated egomaniac Dennis.
 This week, Dennis couldn't believe that a focus group saw him as “the angry guy with an old face,” and Howerton poured on the desperation as Dennis applied an excess of wrinkle-reducing face tape to look younger.
 That only led to him looking like a “vampire,” the focus group decided, and it all culminated, hilariously, in a frozen-faced Dennis defending himself to the focus group in a creepy Count Dracula voice and insisting that he is “refined and dignified and not the least bit abnormal in any way.”
 The more Dennis begged for their approval, the more we giggled... and appreciated the way Howerton continues to find new ways for Dennis to surprise and delight us, even 17 seasons in."